 Guidelines on acute myeloid leukemia indicate that leukapheresis is not recommended in the routine management of patients with a high white blood cell count in acute promyelocytic leukemia (APL) because of the difference in leukemia biology.
-However, in life threatening cases with leukostasis that is not responsive to other modalities, leukapheresis can be considered with caution (2023).
+However, in life threatening cases with leukostasis that is not responsive to other modalities, leukapheresis can be considered with caution (2024).

 The NCCN Clinical Practice Guideline for Multiple Myeloma indicates that plasmapheresis should be used as an adjunctive therapy for symptomatic hyperviscosity.
-The guideline also notes that mechanical removal of free light chains (FLCs) with high cutoff dialysis filters or plasmapheresis may have a limited role as a category 2B recommendation (2023).
+The Guideline also notes that mechanical removal of free light chains (FLCs) with high cutoff dialysis filters or plasmapheresis may have a limited role (2024).